Harsh-bhai/Harsh-bhai/README.md

 # 💫 About Me:
 Hi, I am Harsh Dewangan and I am a student at Bhilai Institute of Technology Durg.
-I am a full-stack developer<br>with skills in Next.js, Tailwind CSS, Strapi, JavaScript, and Python.
-I have experience in creating both frontend and<br>backend for web applications, as well as knowledge in data science.
+I am a full-stack developer, I have experience in creating both frontend and backend for web applications, as well as knowledge in data science.
+Also, I am well-versed in various databases

 ## 🌐 Socials: